anushree200/Sudoku_multithreading/README.md

 - Assgn1Readme-CO23BTECH11003.txt : The current file
 - Assgn1Report-CO23BTECH11003.pdf : Report giving the analysis of the experiment done

 ## About the Code

+This program implements parallel Sudoku validation using POSIX threads (pthreads), offering two approaches: CHUNK-based and MIXED-based thread distribution.
+In the CHUNK-based approach, the Sudoku grid is divided into contiguous chunks of rows, columns, and subgrids, where each thread is assigned a fixed, continuous segment to validate independently.
+This reduces communication overhead, as each thread only processes its designated section.
+The algorithm reads the `N × N` grid and number of threads `K` from `input.txt`, assigns `K1` threads to validate rows, `K2` to columns, and `K3` to subgrids, logs the validation results with timestamps, and sorts and writes them to `outputchunk.txt` along with the final validity status and execution time.

+In contrast, the MIXED-based approach distributes the workload cyclically, ensuring more balanced processing.
+Instead of assigning contiguous chunks, threads validate rows, columns, and subgrids in a round-robin fashion, reducing idle time.
+The algorithm follows similar steps: reading the Sudoku grid, distributing validation tasks cyclically among `K1`, `K2`, and `K3` threads, storing results with timestamps, and writing the sorted logs to `outputmixed.txt`.
+While CHUNK-based validation is efficient for large Sudoku grids with sufficient threads, it may lead to workload imbalance.
+MIXED-based validation ensures a more even distribution of tasks, but requires synchronization to handle cyclic assignments.
+Both implementations leverage pthreads for concurrency and log sorting for orderly output, ensuring efficient parallel Sudoku validation.

+In addition to the CHUNK and MIXED parallel approaches, a SEQUENTIAL validation method was also implemented for experimentation.
+In this approach, a single thread processes the entire Sudoku grid without parallelization.
+The algorithm reads the `N × N` grid from `input.txt`, sequentially checks all rows, columns, and subgrids for duplicates, and logs the results in `outputseq.txt`.
+It records the total execution time and writes whether the Sudoku is valid or invalid.
+Since this method does not utilize multithreading, it serves as a baseline for performance comparison against the CHUNK and MIXED implementations.
+While SEQUENTIAL validation is simpler and avoids thread synchronization overhead, it is significantly slower for large grids due to the lack of concurrency.

 ## Executing the program